-Family searching 86-year-old Baton Rouge man who fell off boat in Venice
+Body of 86-year-old Baton Rouge man who fell off boat in Venice found, family says

 Latest Weather Blog

-Family searching 86-year-old Baton Rouge man who fell off boat in Venice
+Body of 86-year-old Baton Rouge man who fell off boat in Venice found, family says

-BATON ROUGE - A Baton Rouge family is hoping for the body of an 86-year-old man to be recovered after he fell off a fishing boat in Venice.
+BATON ROUGE - The body of an 86-year-old Baton Rouge man who fell off a boat was recovered, his family confirmed.

 Sang Nguyen, 86, reportedly fell off his boat during a fishing trip on June 21.
 According to his son, Garland, the boat hit a submerged object, resulting in Sang and Garland's brother falling off the boat.
 His brother barely hung on, but his father was not recovered.